Doctorate: Spain

 Since September 2012 and regulated by Royal Decree (R.D.
 99/2011) (in Spanish), three marks can be granted: Unsatisfactory (No apto), Pass (Apto) and "Cum laude" (Apto Cum Laude) as maximum mark.
 In the public defense the doctor is notified if the thesis has passed or not passed.
 The Apto Cum Laude mark is awarded after the public defense as the result of a private, anonymous vote.
 Votes are verified by the university.
 A unanimous vote of the reviewers nominates Doctors granted Apto Cum Laude for an "Extraordinary Award" (Premio Extraordinario de Doctorado).

-In the same Royal Decree the initial 3-year study period was replaced by a Research master's degree (one or two years; Professional master's degrees do not grant direct access to Ph.D.
-Programs) that concludes with a public dissertation called Trabajo de Fin de Máster or Proyecto de Fin de Máster.
+In the same Royal Decree the initial 3-year study period was replaced by a research master's degree (lasting one or two years; professional master's degrees do not grant direct access to Ph.D. programs) that concludes with a public dissertation called Trabajo de Fin de Máster or Proyecto de Fin de Máster.
 An approved project earns a master's degree that grants access to a Ph.D. program and initiates the period of research.

-A doctorate is required in order to teach at the university.
+A doctorate is required in order to teach at a university.
+Some universities offer an online Ph.D. model.

 Only Ph.D. holders, Grandees and Dukes can sit and cover their heads in the presence of the King.

 From 1857, Complutense University was the only one in Spain authorised to confer the doctorate.
 This law remained in effect until 1954, when the University of Salamanca joined in commemoration of its septcentenary.
 In 1970, the right was extended to all Spanish universities.

 All doctorate holders are reciprocally recognised as equivalent in Germany and Spain (according to the "Bonn Agreement of November 14, 1994").